7 Unwritten Rules for Measuring Customer Happiness

 You’re focused on CX.
 You know customer satisfaction is now the number one differentiator between brands.
 But is all your hard work paying off?
 Do you have real, actionable data that demonstrates the investment you’ve made in CX?
 Do you know your CSAT score?

-CX leaders have spent decades attempting to quantify the happiness of their customers.
+CXOs and CX leaders have spent decades attempting to quantify the happiness of their customers.
 Over this time, some proven methods have emerged that help us understand what customers feel about their experiences and how we can adapt to meet their ever-higher expectations.
 This article shares some of the best-performing customer satisfaction benchmarks and shows you how to apply them to your business.